KDD 2026 hands-on tutorial OneEHR Tuesday, August 11, 2026 1:30 PM - 4:30 PM Jeju, Korea

 Test

-Evaluate all trained models and configured systems on the held-out test split.
+Evaluate trained models and configured systems on the held-out test split.

 04